Whatever you do, whether in word or deed, do it all in the name of the Lord Jesus, giving thanks to God the Father through Him. (Colossians 3:17)

 In Bible times, God’s people forgot what He had done for them and wandered from God.
 The Israelites had tasted and seen the Lord’s many miracles, but they still needed reminding.
 In Deuteronomy 8, God reminded them how He provided manna everyday and clothing that never wore out.
 The Lord guided them through a wilderness of snakes and scorpions and provided water from a rock.
 God blessed them in a thousand ways, but they forgot and became unfaithful to the Lord.1

 We can be the same way, beloved.
 We take the Lord’s care and kindness for granted.
 We feel entitled to His goodness and generosity.
-And then we fall away from the Lord.
+Then we fall away from the Lord.
 And our thankfulness, joy, hope, and peace shrivel up.
 Our trust in God and prayers to Him shrink if we fail to remember how the Lord our God has led us all the way.2

 The Background of a Great Hymn

-Two other pastors in Eilenburg died and Martin was left to care for the large population alone.
+The two other pastors in Eilenburg died and Martin was left to care for the large population alone.
 Day after day, all day long, he went from bed to bed, visiting the sick and comforting the dying.
 He conducted thousands of funerals, sometimes preaching his funeral sermon over 40-50 bodies at once.
 One year Martin Rinkart buried 5,000 people, including his own dear wife.
 One year after the war ended, Martin himself died.

 There was famine, plague, and battle horror all around him.
 Precious human beings, made in God’s image and likeness, were dropping dead like flies.
 Martin Rinkart was surrounded by tragedy, bloodshed, starvation, and destruction.
 Yet he wrote this marvelous upbeat hymn, “Now Thank We All Our God” and 65 others!
 We can read the hymn aloud as a prayer to Christ.
+Why not try it now?

 The Hymn Itself